-PSO-1: The primary outcome of the course is to have learners develop marketing competencies in retailing and retail consulting.
-The course is designed to prepare students for positions in the retail sector or positions in the retail divisions including Retail manager, Store manager ,Team leader or supervisor, Store general manager, Retail buyer, Merchandiser, etc.

-PSO-2: A broad overview of different aspects of retail management like merchandising, consumer behaviour, IT usage in Retail, etc.

-PSO-3: Understand and apply appropriate frameworks to develop high level retail marketing strategy, and identify the role of marketing strategies in the building of brand equity and shareholder value in the retail industry

-PSO-4: Know the responsibilities of retail personnel in the numerous career positions available in the retail field.

-PSO-5: Comprehend retailing society and, conversely, society impact on retailing understand the ways that retailers use marketing tools and techniques to interact with their customers.
+S.No.
+PROGRAMME SPECIFIC OUTCOMES (PSOS) PSO-1 The primary outcome of the course is to have learners develop marketing competencies in retailing and retail consulting.
+The course is designed to prepare students for positions in the retail sector or positions in the retail divisions including Retail manager, Store manager, Team leader or supervisor, Store general manager, Retail buyer, Merchandiser, etc. PSO-2 A broad overview of different aspects of retail management like merchandising, consumer behaviour, IT usage in Retail, etc. PSO-3 Understand and apply appropriate frameworks to develop high level retail marketing strategy, and identify the role of marketing strategies in the building of brand equity and shareholder value in the retail industry PSO-4 Know the responsibilities of retail personnel in the numerous career positions available in the retail field.
+PSO-5 Comprehend retailing"s role in society and, conversely, society"s impact on retailing understand the ways that retailers use marketing tools and techniques to interact with their customers.